-This course will serve as an initial overview of the field of psychology and introduce students to many prevalent historical and current topics.
-Through a combination of audio-visuals, lecture, and discussions, students will better understand the foundations of psychology and its application in our world today.
+This course will serve as an initial overview of the field of psychology and introduce students to many prevalent historical and current topics in the field.
+Through a combination of lecture and discussions, students will better understand the foundations of psychology and its application in our world today.
 Topics may include motivation, learning, memory, cognition, personality, and social behavior.

 This course provides a broad overview of the sports business marketplace and explores the range of skills that sports executives must possess to succeed.
 Topics include budget creation and management, marketing and promotions, and the creation of business plans, all studies within the context of case studies ranging from professional sports teams to other athletically-based organizations.